flatcar-archive/flatcar-docs/os/booting-on-auro.md

 ### Create Servers

-You should now be ready to launch the servers which will create your Container Linux cluster using the `nova` CLI command.
+You should now be ready to launch the servers which will create your Flatcar Linux cluster using the `nova` CLI command.

 <div id="AURO-create">
   <ul class="nav nav-tabs">